MDeLuise/plant-it/README.md

 #### Local environment
 If you want to make some changes in the project, you can use the following commands:
 * in order to run the frontend: `cd frontend`, then `npm run dev`.
-* in order to run the backend: `cd backend`, then `./mvnw spring-boot:run -Dspring-boot.run.profiles=dev`.
+* in order to run the backend: `cd backend`, then `./mvnw spring-boot:run -Dspring-boot.run.profiles=dev -DcopyFiles`.
 This enables the `dev` profile, which uses an embedded h2 database instead of one external mysql instance, and creates a user with username `user` and password `user` with a predefined plant's collection.
+Also a dummy user uploaded image is copied under `/tmp/plant-it/` directory.

 Consider that this environment speed up the developing process, but the app should be tested (at least for new big features) even without the `dev` backend profile and with a local docker deployment.